MateuszFido/LCMSpector/README.md

 ## 💽 Installation

-Binaries are distributed for Windows and macOS, published under [Releases](https://github.com/MateuszFido/LC-Inspector/releases).
+Executables for Windows and macOS are published under [Releases](https://github.com/MateuszFido/LC-Inspector/releases).

 *   On Windows, if you encounter a warning, go to `Windows Defender -> Protection history -> LC-Inspector`, find the LC-Inspector entry, and click `Restore`.
 If the warning "Windows protected your PC" appears, click `More info` and `Run anyway`.
 *   On MacOS, you can remove the app from quarantine by running the following command: `xattr -d com.apple.quarantine /path/to/app.app`

+If the app has not been quarantined but isn't running, go to `System settings -> Privacy and security -> scroll down -> Open anyway`

+If running from source, you only need to execute `python3 main.py`.

 <a name="contributing"/>